Left Hemispheric Stroke

 You may need an IV to give you medicine, food, or liquids if you cannot swallow.
 Some IV lines can also be used to collect blood samples.

 - Blood tests: You may need routine blood tests while you are being treated for your stroke.
 If you are getting medicine to prevent blood clots, you may need extra tests.
-These tests can tell caregivers if you are getting the right amount of this medicine.
+These tests can tell healthcare providers if you are getting the right amount of this medicine.
 If you are on a ventilator, you may need blood gas tests to check your oxygen level.

 - Arteriography: X-rays are taken of your arteries (blood vessels) to look for blood flow blockage.